ericmiedema/Data_Analytics/README.md

-# Data Analytics with R courses
+# Data Analytics with R

 This is a collection of interactive courses for data analytics to practice R.